T-PYTHON-APRIL-30/UNIT_1_PROJECT/README.md

  - read the menu and choose one choice
  - complete your order to add it for invoice
  - after finishing an order, you will see what you added
+ - then ask you if you want to add anything else
+ - if you answer no, the bill will be printed incloud casher name, your order, subtotal, TAX, total

 ### For your project.
 Edit this README.md file to include your own project name,  overview, user stories, and usage.